hudsonpaul/nhlautobuyer/README.md

 Open a command prompt and change the directory to the place where you cloned/unzipped the autobuyer.

+_REMEMBER TO CHANGE THE DIRECTORY!!!
+This is the most common mistake I've been getting emails about.
+You MUST be running the following commands from within the directory of the code_

 Then run `bundle install` from the command line:

     bundle install